shashank-ssriva/shashank-ssriva/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am Shashank Srivastava - a DevSecOps/Kubernetes Architect with more than 15 years of experience in IT.
-I have good knowledge of Debian & RedHat based OS, MySQL & PostgreSQL databases, Cloud services (AWS, GCP, Azure) & Deployment/Release automation tools like XL Deploy/XL Release (now known as Digital.ai Deploy/Release).
-I have also worked on a wide range of DevOps tools such as Jenkins, TravisCI, Nexus, Artifactory, Maven, SonarQube, Sysdig Secure, Checkmarx, Selenium, Ansible, Docker & Kubernetes.

-I love to write code in my free time & I try to automate as many tasks as possible.
-I enjoy writing Bash shell scripts for fun & to automate boring tasks.
+👋 Hi, I’m Shashank Srivastava — a DevSecOps/Kubernetes Architect & Engineering Lead with over 15 years of experience building, securing, and automating scalable infrastructure.
+🔧 I specialize in DevSecOps practices, cloud-native tooling, and CI/CD automation.
+My technical background spans across:
+	•	🚀 Operating Systems: Deep hands-on expertise with both Debian and Red Hat-based Linux distributions.
+	•	☁️ Cloud Platforms: Experience with AWS, Google Cloud Platform, and Microsoft Azure.
+	•	📊 Databases: Proficient with MySQL and PostgreSQL administration and optimization.
+	•	⚙️ Deployment & Release Automation: Skilled in tools like XL Deploy/XL Release (now Digital.ai Deploy/Release).
+	•	🛠️ DevOps Toolkit: Regularly work with Jenkins, TravisCI, Nexus, Artifactory, Maven, SonarQube, Checkmarx, Selenium, Ansible, Docker, and of course — Kubernetes & Python.
+Being tool agnostic is the key!
+	•	🔒 Security & Monitoring: Experience with tools like Aqua Trivy, SonarQube, Sysdig Secure and other security integrations within the CI/CD pipeline.
+💻 When I’m not working, I’m usually writing shell scripts to automate everyday tasks — I see automation as both a passion and a way of life.
+I enjoy coding for fun, especially in Python & Bash, and I’m always looking for creative ways to streamline processes.